divelab/DIG/dig/xgraph/datasets/Readme.md

 # Datasets

 Here we provide the graph datasets for GNN explanation.
-More details of these datasets are described in our paper.
+More details of these datasets are described in [our paper](https://arxiv.org/abs/2012.15445).
+We provide a unified data reader so different types of data can be easily loaded.
+The data reader supports all following datasets and the details can be found in `load_datasets.py` file.

 ## Synthetic datasets
 The synthetic datasets are can be downloaded from the